Pskov: Climate

-The climate of Pskov is humid continental (Köppen climate classification Dfb) with maritime influences due to the city's relative proximity to the Baltic Sea and Gulf of Finland; with relatively mild (for Russia) but still quite long winter and warm summer.
-Further west in Europe on the same latitude, winters are quite a bit milder.
+The climate of Pskov is humid continental (Köppen climate classification Dfb) with maritime influences due to the city's relative proximity to the Baltic Sea and Gulf of Finland.
+Compared to the climate of Central Russia, the city's climate is slightly less continental with cold winters and warm summers.
 Summer and fall have more precipitation than winter and spring.